personnummer/meta/README.md

 ### Breaking changes

-This functions will be moved into the class:
+These functions will be moved into the class:

 * format
 * getAge